Avis CEO says rental car biz is alive and well

 All that leads to happier customers, De Shon said.

 "We're focusing on product offerings that are relevant to today's consumer and makes the rental process more simple," De Shon said.
-He added that Avis asked customers for suggestions on how to best design the Avis app -- and that customer satisfaction is higher than when reservations are done through the app.
+He added that Avis asked customers for suggestions on how to best design the Avis app -- and that customer satisfaction is higher when reservations are done through the app.

 This should boost profits too.
 Analysts are expecting an earnings increase of nearly 25% this year.